-- prehistoric barrows – Three barrows near the “Galebova krila” statue, Marko’s barrows at Strupina, and barrows on Supin hill (a rare phenomenon typical of Dalmatia)
+- prehistoric barrows – three barrows near the “Galebova Krila“ (Wings of a Seagull) statue, Marko’s barrow at Strupina and barrows on Supin hill (a rare phenomenon typical of Dalmatia)

-- the remains of the ancient gravestone of a married couple – stella
+- the remains of an ancient tombstone of a married couple – stella

-- findings of Roman ceramics and money – Bristica and other locations
+- findings of Roman pottery and currency – Bristica and other sites

-- numerous amphorae that bear witness to shipping traffic in ancient times
+- numerous amphorae that bear witness to maritime transport in the Roman era

-- gravestones (14th and 15th century) with inscribed swords and shields at the Sutikla graveyard
+- tombstones (14th and 15th centuries) depicting swords and shields at Sutikla cemetery

-- copper coins with the inscription DALMA ET ALBA printed by Venice in the 17th and 18th centuries
+- copper coins with the inscription DALMA ET ALBA, which were minted by the Republic of Venice in the 17th and 18th centuries

-More than ten churches and a number of votive chapels bear witness to the tradition of the Christian faith and religious traditions.
-The 17th century Church of St. Tekla was destroyed in an earthquake in 1962 and renovated in the late 20th century.
-At the graveyard of the same name, a number of Mediaeval graves have been found.
-In Selo, you will find the Baroque All Saints Church, with its 1764 bell tower, which was the spiritual centre of Podgora until 1962.
-It is well known for its altar of St. Vincenzo, patron saint of the municipality of Podgora, whose day is celebrated in August on the first Sunday after Assumption.
+There are a dozen churches and a few votive chapels that bear witness to the Christian tradition and customs.
+The Church of St. Thecla from the 17th century collapsed in an earthquake in 1962 and was renovated in the late 20th century.
+Several medieval graves were found in the eponymous cemetery.
+The Baroque All Hallows Church with a bell tower dating back to 1764 is located in the village (“Selo“) and was the centre of spiritual life in Podgora.
+It is famous for the altar of St. Vincent, the patron saint of the Podgora Municipality, whose Feast Day is celebrated in August on the first Sunday after the Assumption of Mary.

-Podgora’s name hails from its position – pod gorom literally means below the mountain.
-Since time immemorial, Biokovo has protected the town placed on its foothills from both enemies and northern weather alike.
-A large earthquake in 1962 began a new chapter in the life of Podgora.
-Its residents from Selo then moved to Kraj, as the upper and lower parts of Podgora are referred to locally today.
-They built new houses in Kraj and devoted themselves completely to the sea and tourism.
+Podgora was named after its location – under the hill (“pod gorom“).
+Since time immemorial, Biokovo has protected the town, which was situated on its slopes, from enemies and adverse weather from the north.
+After the great earthquake of 1962, a new chapter began in the life of Podgora.
+The residents then moved from the village (“Selo“) to the town (“Kraj“), which are the monikers given to Upper and Lower Podgora by the locals.
+They built new houses in the town and turned to the sea and tourism.